Help preserve lives and donate to provide non-lethal aid to Ukrainian armed services.

 Tim has twenty-five years of experience in enterprise software engineering.
 He currently holds the position of Principal Architect for Microsoft Teams and has the distinction of previously having served in the coveted position of Distinguished Engineer.
 A perennial innovator and inventor with a long history of volunteerism and service, Tim dedicates his talent, skills and free time to the mission of DOKO and success of their military partners in Ukraine.
 Tim received his Bachelor of Science and Master of Science in Electrical and Electronics Engineering from North Dakota State University.

-Dr. Novneet Sahu
+Dr Novneet Sahu

-Novneet Sahu, MD, MPA is an experienced Emergency and Family Medicine Physician with a rich history of community service.
+Novneet Sahu is an experienced Emergency and Family Medicine Physician with a rich history of community service.
 Currently holding the positions of Associate Professor of Emergency and Family Medicine and Director of Health Systems Science at Rutgers New Jersey Medical School, he also serves as Attending Emergency Physician at University Hospital, leads Rutgers Mobile Medical Clinic serving Newark’s unhoused and is a volunteer firefighter.
 Dr. Sahu leverages a wealth of Trauma and Emergency Medicine experience to inform DOKO’s work to equip CASEVAC medics in Ukraine.
 He received his Doctor of Medicine from the University of Medicine & Dentistry of New Jersey, and Masters in Public Administration from Rutgers University.